UdeshikaDissa/BigData-MapReduce/README.md

 # BigData-MapReduce
-This BigData study intends to identify the most revenue generating Taxi zones in New York City for year 2019.
-Three MapReduce algorithms were developed and their performance were analyzed on different size of input datasets and on different size clusters in EMR.
+This BigData study intends to identify the most revenue-generating Taxi zones in New York City for the year 2019.
+Three MapReduce algorithms were developed and their performance was analyzed on different size of input datasets and different size clusters in EMR.

 ## Steps
 ### Source Java Code